-- 18. Members were concerned about the different criteria for disclosing sentinel events in public and private hospitals.
-They urged the Administration to remove the discrepancies whereby the Hospital Authority would consider disclosing a sentinel event in public hospitals if it had an immediate major impact on the public or involved a patient's death, whereas DH would consider disclosing a sentinel event in private hospitals if it had a major impact on the public healthcare system, or if it constituted a persistent public health risk or involved a large number of patients. - 19.
+- 12. Members were concerned about the different criteria for disclosing sentinel events in public and private hospitals.
+They urged the Administration to remove the discrepancies whereby the Hospital Authority would consider disclosing a sentinel event in public hospitals if it had an immediate major impact on the public or involved a patient's death, whereas DH would consider disclosing a sentinel event in private hospitals if it had a major impact on the public healthcare system, or if it constituted a persistent public health risk or involved a large number of patients. - 13.
 The Administration advised that efforts had been made by DH to align different descriptions of reported sentinel events between public and private hospitals.
-Frontline staff members of private hospitals were encouraged to report a medical incident in an open manner, so that lessons could be learnt from the events to prevent similar events from happening in the future.
-Noting that private hospitals were required to develop their own policies and mechanisms to identify, report and manage sentinel events, members urged the Administration to devise a uniform mechanism for all private hospitals to follow.
-Members were subsequently advised of the recommendations of the Working Group 4 that private hospitals should establish a comprehensive sentinel events management system and report sentinel events to regulatory authority on a mandatory basis.
-The regulatory authority should also be empowered to gain access to records and documents in connection with sentinel events for regulatory purposes.
+Frontline staff members of private hospitals were encouraged to report a medical incident in an open manner, so that lessons could be learnt from the events to prevent similar events from happening in the future. private hospitals were required to develop their own policies and mechanisms to identify, report and manage sentinel events, members urged the Administration to devise a uniform mechanism for all private hospitals to follow. were subsequently advised of the Administration's latest proposal of establishing a two-tier complaints handling system, under which private hospitals were required to set up the first-tier complaints management at the service delivery level to manage complaints at source according to a standardized complaints handling mechanism prescribed by the regulatory authority.
+Committee on Complaints against Private Hospitals ("the Independent Committee") would be established to handle unresolved complaint cases at the second-tier through a centralized and independent mechanism. - 14.
+On members' concern about the power of the Independent Committee, the Administration advised that the Independent Committee would be empowered to investigate and review all appeal cases and make recommendations to the regulatory authority for consideration and follow-up actions.
+There was a view that non-hospital private healthcare facilities should also be subject to a similar The Administration explained that a two-tier complaints handling system. complaints handling would incur considerable amount of administrative workload and compliance costs for non-hospital private healthcare facilities which had a much smaller scale of operation.
+The burden of complying with such a comprehensive mechanism would unavoidably drive up cost of service which would eventually be borne by consumers.
+To strike a proper balance, it was proposed that a simplified mechanism, such as the establishment of a designated complaints handling channel, should be adopted for non-hospital private healthcare facilities.